icaoberg/falcon/README.md

 sudo pip install halcon
 ```

-**COMMENT**: falcon depends on [numpy](http://www.numpy.org) and [scipy](http://www.scipy.org).
+**COMMENT**: halcon depends on [numpy](http://www.numpy.org) and [scipy](http://www.scipy.org).
 Installing these packages in Windows and MacOSX is not a trivial task.
 For more information refer to the documentation.

-If you wish to install falcon in a virtual enviroment, then you can do
+If you wish to install halcon in a virtual enviroment, then you can do

 ```
 virtualenv halcon